Skip to main content

 Migrating Wallet's design system to a new design language without breaking user trust.

-• Not just a visual refresh: tokens, components, and guidelines all needed rethinking
+Tokens, components, and guidelines all needed rethinking.

 My Role